 Analysis and Test Results

-The final two stitches that we looked at in determining our scores were the straight stitch on the longest length setting, as well as a zipper test-- what we called using the zipper presser foot to attach a standard zipper.
-Differences between each machine were much easier to discern with the maximum stitch length, as any flaws were magnified and much more evident.
-For example, the 9960 did well with this stitch on cotton, but other machines, like the Brother CS6000i, were prone to bunching up the fabric due to uneven stitch tension.
-You can see this in the photo below, comparing stitch number 1(Brother CS6000i) to number 10(Singer 9960).
+Differences between each machine were much easier to discern with the maximum straight stitch length, as any flaws were magnified and much more evident.
+For example, the Juki HZL-F300 and the Brother XR9550 did well with this stitch on most materials, but other machines like the Janome MOD-50 and Janome MOD-19 were prone to bunching up the fabric due to uneven stitch tension.

 Ease of Use